 - Completion of the TOEFL (Test of English as a Foreign Language) administered through ETS (Educational Testing Service).
-Applicants completing the paper version of the examination must achieve a minimum score of 550; applicants completing the internet-based version of the examination must achieve a minimum score of 75.
-Official score reports must be sent directly to the Office of Graduate Studies from Educational Testing Service; unofficial score reports or student copies of score reports will not be accepted. - Completion of a foreign transcript evaluation service from the National Association for Credit Evaluation Services and submission of an official evaluation report.
+Applicants completing the paper version of the examination must achieve a minimum score of 550; applicants completing the internetbased version of the examination must achieve a minimum score of 75.
+Official score reports must be sent directly to the Office of Graduate Studies from Educational Testing Service; unofficial score reports or student copies of score reports will not be accepted.
+The IELTS "academic version" examination can be utilized in lieu of the TOEFL to meet this requirement as well.
+The applicant must achieve an overall band score of 6.5 or higher on the IELTS 'academic version' examination as based on completion of all four modules of the exam.
+Official score reports must be submitted from IELTS. - Completion of a foreign transcript evaluation service from the National Association for Credit Evaluation Services and submission of an official evaluation report.
 The results of the evaluation report must indicate the equivalent of completion of a four year undergraduate degree (Bachelor's degree) inclusive of at least 120 credits with an equivalent grade point average (GPA) of 2.75 or higher on a four point scale.